Freegle/cordova-plugin-google-signin/README.md

 ## Description

 The plugin allows you to authenticate users with Sign in with Google on iOS and Android.
-The API allows you to get email, display name, profile picture url, user id and idToken.
+The API allows you to get email, display name, profile picture url, user id and id_token (idToken).
 Android additionally supports One Tap Login.

+Your app can pass a received "id_token" to your server for it to use with the "Web application" Client ID.

 ## Installation